MagdalenaRomaniecka/Global-Fragrance-Intelligence-Hub/README.md

 ---

 ## 🏛️ Project Vision
 The **Global Fragrance Intelligence Hub** is a luxury-grade analytical platform designed for the 2026 landscape.
-It synthesizes advanced **audio-driven market insights** with interactive data, transforming spoken intelligence into actionable strategic forecasts.Moving beyond basic retail metrics, this hub explores the **"Fragrance Effect"**—a shift where scent has become the primary driver of the $600B beauty industry.
+It synthesizes advanced **audio-driven market insights** with interactive data, transforming spoken intelligence into actionable strategic forecasts.Moving beyond basic retail metrics, this hub explores the **"Fragrance Effect"**—a shift where scent has become the key driver in a **multi-billion dollar global market** (covering EU, RU, and US sectors).
 ## 🎙️ Intelligence Briefing (Podcast Sync)
 The core of the experience is an AI-generated strategic briefing.
 Using **Whisper AI** for precise timestamp synchronization, the application allows users to navigate through critical market shifts: